 When selected, this system can help you see beyond your headlamps with a thermal image that highlights detected pedestrians or large animals directly ahead of the vehicle.
 Helps to instill confidence on night drives.

 Provides selectable digital camera views of the area around your vehicle to help you park and avoid vehicles and objects.
 You can also display a guideline to show where your vehicle is heading.

 Can warn you of detected left or right cross traffic behind your vehicle when you’re in Reverse.

 Can provide side-mirror visual alerts when a detected moving vehicle is quickly approaching or is in your side blind zone.
 Can help you avoid lane change collisions.

-Can help alert you to detected pedestrians directly behind your vehicle so you can quickly take action.
-The system works when you’re in Reverse during the daytime.
+Can alert you to detected pedestrians directly behind your vehicle when in Reverse.
 It has limited nighttime and low visibility performance.

 Displays the gap time in seconds between your vehicle and a detected vehicle you’re following.
 This can help you decide if you’re following too closely.

 Alerts the driver when a rear-seat passenger is not wearing a seat belt.

 Uses a brief steering wheel turn to alert you when you may be unintentionally drifting out of detected lane lines, so you can steer to stay safely in your lane.
 If needed, you may receive additional Lane Departure Warning alerts.
 System alerts do not occur if you’re using your turn signal or it detects you may be intentionally leaving your lane.